 Your "About Us" Page Is Useless: Why You Need an "Entity Home" in 2025

-But here is the problem: The AI has no idea who you are.
+Here's the problem: the AI has no idea who you are.

 "We are a passionate team of dreamers dedicated to disrupting the beverage industry with soul and sustainability."

 Because the data is ambiguous, the AI refuses to add you to the Knowledge Graph.
-You remain a "String" (just text), not an "Entity" (a known object).
-If you are not an Entity, you cannot be cited as a source of truth.
+You remain a string (just text), not an entity (a known object).
+If you're not an entity, you can't be cited as a source of truth, and you lose the Share of Model race before it starts.

-3. Fact Feed: "Here are our verified attributes (Price, Founder, Awards)."
+Fact feed.
+"Here are our verified attributes (price, founder, awards)."

 The Blueprint: Building Your Entity Home

-The first sentence must be a dictionary-style definition.
-This is the snippet Google will scrape for its Knowledge Panel.
+Don't use a vague H1 like "Our Story."
+Use your exact entity name.
+The first sentence has to be a dictionary-style definition.
+That's the snippet Google scrapes for its Knowledge Panel.

 AI models love tables.
 Tables represent structured relationships (Key = Value).
-Somewhere on your page, include a literal HTML table with your core identity data.
+Include a literal HTML table with your core identity data.

 Attribute